-- Spread some mayo and Dijon mustard on slices of bread.
+- Spread some mayonnaise and Dijon mustard on slices of bread.

 Everyone has their own way to prepare eggs.

-How I love to prepare eggs is to place the eggs in a pot of cold water, cover part way up, bring water to a boil, cover, and then remove from the heat.
+How I love to prepare eggs is to place the eggs in a saucepan of cold water, bring the water to a boil, cover, and then remove from the heat.
 Let the eggs sit in the covered saucepan for about 10 to 12 minutes until they’re hard-boiled.

-And, if you are like me, carefully inspect so they are shell free….cause that’s the way to be, lol.
-Then, they are ready to use in your sandwich.
-Food Network has a great guide for cooking eggs too!
+And, if you are like me, carefully inspect so they are shell free.
+Then they are ready to use in your sandwich.
+See the recipe card below for full details.

 There is absolutely nothing fancy here, far from it.
 But is it tasty and hit the spot?
 Oh yeah!